Hidden Costs of an Investment Property: New Zealand & Australia

 - Settlement statement

-- Healthy Homes assessment (NZ)
+- Healthy Homes assessment (New Zealand)

 - Certificate of title